 Examples of assemblies are a carousel, a set of featured events, a modular page layout, a basic page, etc.

-For example, a page assembly might have a URL slug, a google analytics code, and a set of references allowing an editor to select page modules, including the components in the wireframe, i.e., a banner, a carousel of products, a featured video, and a featured article.
+For example, a page assembly might have a URL slug, Google Analytics code, and a set of references allowing an editor to select page modules; including the components in the wireframe (i.e., a banner, a carousel of products, a featured video, and a featured article).

-Assemblies are not Individually Authorable; they are Individually maintainable.
+Assemblies are not individually authorable, but are individually maintainable.
 Unlike topics, assemblies cannot be authored individually, as they refer to topics and other assemblies.
-To author a topic, one simply has to complete some fields, but with assemblies, completion requires making all its constituent topics and collecting them into an assembly.
+To author a topic, one simply has to complete some fields, but with assemblies; completion requires making all its constituent topics and collecting them into an assembly.
 When adding new topics, this can be done at the same time as adding the assembly, when reusing topics, the assembly is used to reference existing topic entries.

 Whether or not a single content creator authors all the topics that constitute a complete assembly, it should be feasible for a single content creator to maintain all the parts of an assembly.
 Individually maintainable means that a single individual is capable of wrangling all an assembly's components.

-Assemblies are Sometimes reusable.
-While topics are always reusable, for example one event can appear in many different contexts, assemblies are not so.
-As assemblies structure how topics are presented, they connect topics to the contexts in which those topics appear.
-Some assemblies are tied to the context and, accordingly, are not reusable.
-Other assemblies are not tied to context.
+Assemblies are sometimes reusable.
+While topics are always reusable (for example, one event can appear in many different contexts), that isn't always the case with assemblies.
+As assemblies structure how topics are presented and they connect topics to the contexts in which those topics appear.
+Some assemblies may be tied to the context and, accordingly, are not reusable.

-While topics are independently understandable, looking at a topic on its own is enough to find out what it is, assemblies are independently incomprehensible.
-The assembly is meaningless without the topics it refers to.
-Assemblies are a means of composing topics for display.
+While topics are independently understandable in a way that looking at a topic itself is enough to know what it is, assemblies are independently incomprehensible.
+This means an assembly is meaningless without the topics it refers to because they are a means of composing topics for display.

 Assemblies allow you to create validations ensuring that valid and complete content is composed and presented to the user.

-For example, in a strict assembly, all fields allow for a single value or reference.
-I.e., if you had a three-block page assembly.
-The assembly content type could have three fields, “hero banner,” “product carousel,” and “special offers.”
-Each of these fields would be validated to only allow the appropriate content type.
-This would allow editors to select the page modules to be included in the page, but would not allow them to position them.
+For example, in a strict assembly, all fields allow for a single value or reference (i.e., if you had a three-block page assembly).
+The assembly content type could have three fields; “hero banner,” “product carousel,” and “special offers.”
+Each of these fields would be validated to only allow the appropriate content type, allowing editors to select the page modules to be included in the page, but not position them.

-Changing the position of these modules.
-For instance, to move the product carousel to the bottom and move the special offers to the middle would require a code change and redeploy of the software.
+Changing the position of these modules is less straightforward.
+For instance, to move the product carousel to the bottom and the special offers to the middle would require a code change and redeployment of the software.

-An alternative is to use a flexible assembly, where instead of using single reference fields validated to only one specific content type, a multiple reference field is used that is validated to all three of the valid content types.
+An alternative is to use a flexible assembly, where instead of using single reference fields validated to only one specific content type, a multiple reference field is used that is validated to all three content types.

-Using flexible assemblies allows editors to select any valid content types and sort them, to organize and merchandise content on their own without developer intervention.
+Using flexible assemblies allows editors to select any valid content types and sort them; letting them organize and merchandise content on their own without developer intervention.

-Fixed assemblies are great for developer-oriented teams that wish to control layout exclusively in code; flexible assemblies allow more editorially focused teams to give flexibility to their editors.
+Fixed assemblies are great for developer-oriented teams that wish to control layout exclusively in code and allow more editorial-focused teams to give flexibility to their editors.